MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 1. Create a unique _Instrumentation_ custom resource for each scenario.
 Avoid using the name `default`, which is used for namespace-wide onboarding.

     Create _Instrumentation_ custom resources to configure Application Insights in each namespace.
+Update `applicationInsightsConnectionString` to have the connection string of your Application Insights resource.
+You can retrieve connection string from the overview page of your Application Insights resource.

     ```yml
     apiVersion: monitor.azure.com/v1